Baked Pears Feta Honey Cranberries

 Preheat the Oven for Even Roasting:

-Prepare the Pears for Filling:
+Slice and Core the Pears for Stuffing:

-Arrange the Pears in the Baking Dish:
+Arrange the Pears in the Pan for Stability:

-Stuff the Pears Generously:
+Stuff the Pears with Care:

-Cool Slightly and Serve:
+Cool Slightly Before Serving:

 Two baked pears with feta, honey, and cranberries.